robisim74/angular-l10n/doc/spec.md

 * `translate(key: string, args?: any, lang?: string): string;`
 * `translateAsync(key: string, args?: any, lang?: string): Observable<string>;`

-But to get the translation when the current language changes, you must _also_ subscribe to the following event:
+But to get the translation _when the component is loaded_ and _when the current language changes_, _you must also_ subscribe to the following event:
 * `translationChanged: EventEmitter<string>;`

 ```TypeScript